 Proper receipt of purchased items is just as important as any of the other steps in the purchasing process.
-Since the Procurement Department does not receive merchandise ordered, it must rely upon the receiver to keep the Procurement Department fully informed.
+Since Procurement Services does not receive merchandise ordered, it must rely upon the receiver to keep the Procurement Services fully informed.
 The receiver should follow certain simple steps in checking goods received.